-- " Responses of "Never/Sometimes" or "Definitely No/Somewhat No" were classified as Dissatisfied. - " Responses of "Usually" or "Somewhat Yes" were classified as Neutral. - " Responses of "Always" or "Definitely Yes" were classified as Satisfied, with one exception.
+- " Responses of "Usually" or "Somewhat Yes" were classified as Neutral. - " Responses of "Always" or "Definitely Yes" were classified as Satisfied, with one exception.
 A response of "Never" was classified as Satisfied for Question 20 of the Access to Dental Care composite measure